Parking and loading

 General rule - What you are allowed to do in the bay is indicated on the sign.

-Parking bays with white lines
+Bays with white lines

 These are generally operational between 7:00 and 19:00 although this does vary so always check the sign.